What are Access Control Systems?

 Access control systems are electronic systems that provide automated security checkpoints within physical locations, such as doors and gates.
 By automating checkpoints, access control systems reduce the need for security personnel within an operation.

 Cloud-based, non-proprietary access control systems are a better choice than on-premises access control for several reasons.
 Not only do cloud-based systems offer off-site credentialing and monitoring, but they also provide great flexibility when choosing software.
 Cloud-based systems offer greater variety and quicker installation with seamless API integrations.
+Integrating your most important software tools, gives you the power to control everything from a single pane of glass.

 In this article, we’ll cover access control fundamentals, as well as the many uses for this security technology.